Carly Morris: Reception

 While discussing the social issues that Home and Away covered in the early years, Jo Abi of Mamamia observed that Carly initially "struggles to find her feet and feels the need to strike out on own, however she is ill-prepared and soon lands herself in trouble."
 Debi Enker of The Age branded the character "unlucky-in-love".
+Jason Herbison from All About Soap described Carly stating she is "the Gypsy Nash of her day - she had a drink problem, an evil twin and a penchant for bad boys."

 Reporters for TV Week included Carly and Ben in their list of "Home and Aways 30 greatest couples of all time".
 Of the pair, they wrote "This fiery couple first met in the Diner when handsome soldier Ben Lucini (Julian McMahon) arrived in the Bay while on leave from the army.
 Carly Morris (Sharyn Hodgson) liked what she saw and they began dating.
 The pair married in 1990 and moved to Perth soon afterwards."
 Discussing Carly and Ben, a reporter from Soap World wrote "this romance was a Summer Bay whirlwind for the Italian soldier and the H&A original."
+Donna Hay from What's on TV included Carly and Ben in their soap opera "marriages made in heaven" list.
+Hay assessed that "Home and Away's original teenage tearaway Carly finally found the love she had been looking for with soldier Ben Lucini."